Delaware Water Gap: The Spectacular Wilderness Between NJ and PA

 The park area is so much more than that one instance in its long history that goes back thousands of years.

-Today the nearly 4 million annual visitors to the park are often unaware of that controversially past.
-They come to canoe, hike, camp, swim, cycle, cross-country ski, picnic, hunt and fish.
+Today the nearly 4 million annual visitors to the park are often unaware of that controversial past.
+They come to canoe, hike, camp, swim, cycle, cross-country ski, picnic, hunt, and fish.
 They come for the history they find at Walpack, Millbrook Village, and numerous other locations in the park.

 They come for the natural scenery, the numerous waterfalls, and to observe the abundant wildlife.
 They come for the art offered at Peters Valley School of Craft or to make their own art in as many mediums and disciplines imaginable.